 Clear out an area that you can study from, ideally somewhere well-lit with good ventilation and minimal distraction.
 Remember to consider social distancing recommendations (1.5m away from anyone else) and clean the area regularly.
 Some photographs of family and friends or cute animal pics may help brighten your desk!

 While on campus you are likely to break up your day by getting coffee and chatting with friends.
 Studying from home should be no different.
 Regular breaks are essential for memory consolidation and overall wellbeing.
-Try a Skype coffee date with your friends, practice mindfulness or get outdoors for a walk in the fresh air.
+Try a Zoom coffee date with your friends, practice mindfulness or get outdoors for a walk in the fresh air.
 Remember, social distancing does not equal social isolation.

 Studying from home can make it hard to switch off at the end of the day.
 Set a time when you will finish and stick to it.
 Put your laptop and books away until the next day and move away from your workspace.
 You’re probably going to have more time on your hands without the usual commute to campus.
 Use this time wisely on all those things you haven’t had time for in the past.